Semi-infinite orbits in affine flag varieties and homology of affine Springer fibers: Proof of inj'

-\begin{Lem} Let $Y$ be a scheme, equipped with an action of an algebraic group $A$, let $p:Y\to Y^A$ be an $A$-equivariant vector fibration such that $p|_{Y^A}$ is the identity, and let $X\subset Y$ be a reduced locally closed $A$-invariant subscheme such that $p^{-1}(p(X))=X$.
+\begin{Lem} Let $Y$ be an ind-scheme of ind-finite type over $k$ equipped with an action of a torus $S$, let $p:Y\to Y^S$ be an $S$-equivariant vector fibration such that its restriction $p|_{Y^S}$ is the identity, and let $X\subseteq Y$ be a reduced locally closed ind-subscheme such that we have an inclusion of sets $p^{-1}(p(X))\subseteq X$.